Critical Thinking with AI: 3 Approaches

 ---|---|---|---|

-When to use ICE: This critical thinking approach may be useful when AI outputs lack nuance, context, specificity, affect (emotion), interconnectedness, complexity, or ethical implications.
+This critical thinking approach may be useful when AI outputs lack nuance, context, specificity, affect (emotion), interconnectedness, complexity, or ethical or moral implications.
 This approach helps students to understand the unique human capabilities that can “do more” with AI outputs.

 Final thoughts

-Here are some ideas to consider if you decide to bring one of these activities to your in-class lessons (Walter, 2024):
+Here are some ideas to consider when bringing these critical thinking with AI approaches to your in-class lessons (Walter, 2024):

-- Choose topics of interest and relevance to students
+- Choose topics of relevance to the topic as well as interest to students

 - Describe what you are doing as you do it to show how critical thinking with AI works